MAVS

 While MAVS is a fully functional standalone simulator, additional wrappers allow MAVS to be integrated with robotic development tools such as the Robotic Operating System (ROS).

-MAVS is freely available for academic and non-commercial uses.
-Licensing for commercial applications are available.
+MAVS is available under the MIT license.
 For more information, contact mavs-support@cavs.msstate.edu.

 Why use simulation for autonomous ground vehicle testing?
 The image above displays the many interactions that are involved in developing a simulation.
 Controlling these factors contributes greatly to experimental safety and cost effectiveness, repeatability, and the ability to automatically perform thousands of experiments.